-Expats can enjoy an active lifestyle, thanks to the city’s many parks and green spaces.
+Expats and their families can enjoy an active lifestyle, thanks to the city’s many parks and green spaces.
 With 20,000 acres of parks and woodland, more of the city is covered in greenery than any other European city. Łazienki is the city’s largest park, and with its Baroque palaces, lakes and manicured gardens it’s a hugely popular destination for walkers, cyclists and families.

 While a move to Warsaw may not be as lucrative as a posting in another European city, those who take the plunge will discover that the Polish capital is an incredibly vibrant and welcoming city where they can enjoy a richly rewarding cultural experience.